-Study of the relationship between businesses and society, which multicultural involves international approaches and takes into account the impact of changes in society, business practices and technology on societal structure.
-Special emphasis on the roles of industrial revolution, modern technology and information science.
-Analysis of the current international environment, interconnectedness of businesses, societies and economic processes.
+Study of the relationship between businesses and society, which multicultural involves and international approaches and takes into account the impact of changes in society, business practices and technology on societal structure.
+Special emphasis on the roles of revolution. industrial modern technology and information science.
+Analysis of the current international environment, the interconnectedness businesses, societies of and economic processes.
 Examination of the effect of business practices on environmental problems and possible solutions.
 Discussion of the ethical issues and business practices that contribute to the development of societies and people's lives.

-331 Three Credits SOCIAL PSYCHOLOGY (FS)
+SOCIAL PSYCHOLOGY (FS)